chizzletaz/BakeAndBinge/README.md

 - As a regular user, I want to contact the site owner in case I have questions or remarks. —> contact page.
 - As a regular user, I want to be able to rate other recipes. —> rating functionality
 - As a regular user, I want to be able to share recipes. —> share functionality
-- As a regular user, I want to get the latest news and updates
+- As a regular user, I want to get the latest news and updates. -> sign up for newsletter

 ### **Developer stories**
 *Admin/site owner:*